NuScale Power: Doicești, Romania

+In February 2026, Nuclearelectrica made a decision in principle to invest in a 6-module NuScale SMR, subject to devising a funding plan.
+The Romanian Prime Minister Ilie Bolojan estimated the cost at $6–$7 billion and said "the complexity of such projects and the technology being in early days, I estimate we will not see the investment immediately."
+RoPower Nuclear will only pay for the first reactor module with NuScale responsible for the other five until the first module demonstrates full operation, which is planned for July 2033.

-Other deployment history
+Other plans

 In March 2012, NuScale signed an agreement with DOE that allowed NuScale and two partners to build and operate a NuScale-based nuclear power plant at a Savannah River site in South Carolina.
 The following month, Energy Northwest said it had no immediate plans to construct a nuclear power plant, but had evaluated all the available SMR technologies and identified NuScale as the best available option.

 In July 2013, NuScale announced an effort to demonstrate NuScale reactors in the western United States, called Program WIN (Western Initiative for Nuclear), with plans to build the first NuScale-based power plant there by 2024.

 In January 2018, the NRC agreed that the passive safety features allow NuScale's SMR design to operate safely without back-up power.

 In August 2020, the NRC issued a final safety evaluation report, certifying the design as having met safety requirements.